Wedbush Starts Arvinas At Outperform, Says Lead Assets Could Have Successful Trials

 The Analyst

-Wedbush's Robert Driscoll initiated coverage of Arvinas with an Outperform rating and $38 price target.
+Robert Driscoll initiated coverage of Arvinas with an Outperform rating and $38 price target.

 The Thesis

-He added that the indications being targeted by the company’s lead candidates had a “high degree of clinical validation.”
+The indications being targeted by the company’s lead candidates had a "high degree of clinical validation," the analyst said.

-Arvinas has two lead assets, namely ARV-110 and ARV-471.
-The prior candidate selectively targets the androgen receptor (AR), which plays a key role in prostate cancer, Driscoll mentioned.
+Arvinas has two lead assets: ARV-110 and ARV-471.
+The prior candidate selectively targets the androgen receptor (AR), which plays a key role in prostate cancer, Driscoll said.

-The company has already demonstrated ARV-110’s anti-tumor activity in preclinical prostate cancer models that are insensitive or resistant to second generation AR antagonists, the analyst said.
-He added that the initial data from the candidate’s clinical trials in metastatic castrate resistant prostate cancer patients is expected in the fourth quarter this year.
+The company has already demonstrated ARV-110’s anti-tumor activity in preclinical prostate cancer models that are insensitive or resistant to second-generation AR antagonists, the analyst said.

+The initial data from the candidate’s clinical trials in metastatic castration-resistant prostate cancer patients is expected in the fourth quarter this year.

 ARV-471 targets the estrogen receptor (ER) for degradation.
-Driscoll mentioned that this candidate had recently entered clinical trials in ER-positive/HER2-negative breast cancer patient and that initial data is expected in 2020.
+Driscoll said that this candidate had recently entered clinical trials in ER-positive/HER2-negative breast cancer patient and that initial data is expected in 2020.

 Price Action

-Shares of Arvinas were up 2.70% to $24.31 at the time of publishing on Wednesday.
+Shares of Arvinas were up 2.7% to $24.31 at the time of publication Wednesday.

 Related Links: